Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning

 \subsection{Evaluation measures}

-To evaluate the accuracy of a model M produced by one of the methods under evaluation, we compute a distance measure between a simulated log generated by model M and a ground-truth log (a testing subset of the original log).
-We use two distance measures: the Mean Absolute Error (MAE) of cycle times and the Earth-Mover's Distance (EMD) of the normalized histograms of activity timestamps grouped by day and hour.
+To evaluate the accuracy of a model $M$ produced by one of the methods under evaluation, we compute a distance measure between a log generated by model $M$ and a ground-truth log (a testing subset of the original log).
+In all of our experiments, we use two distance measures: the Mean Absolute Error (MAE) of cycle times and the Earth-Mover's Distance (EMD) of the normalized histograms of activity timestamps grouped by day/hour.

-The \textbf{cycle time MAE} measures the temporal similarity between two logs at the \textit{trace level}.
-The absolute error of a pair of traces T1 and T2 is the absolute value of the difference between the cycle time of T1 and T2.
+The \emph{cycle time MAE} measures the temporal similarity between two logs at the \textit{trace level}.
+The absolute error of a pair of traces T1 and T2 is the absolute value of the difference between their cycle times.
 The cycle time MAE is the mean of the absolute errors over a collection of paired traces.
-Given this trace distance notion, we pair each trace in the generated log with a trace in the original log so that the sum of the trace errors between the paired traces is minimal.
-This pairing is done using the Hungarian algorithm for computing optimal alignments~\cite{Kuhn1955}.
+Given this trace distance notion, we pair each trace in the generated log with a trace in the original log using the Hungarian algorithm~\cite{Kuhn1955} so that the sum of the trace errors between the paired traces is minimal.

 The cycle time MAE is a rough measure of the temporal similarity between the ground-truth and the simulated traces.
-It does not consider the start time of each case nor the start and end timestamps of each activity.
-To complement the cycle time MAE, we use the \textbf{Earth Mover's Distance (EMD)} between the normalized histograms of the timestamps grouped by day and hour in the ground-truth log vs. the same histogram computed from the generated log.
-The EMD between two histograms H1 and H2 is the minimum number of units that need to be added, removed, or transferred across columns in H1 to transform it into H2.
+But it does not consider the start time of each case, nor the start and end timestamps of each activity.
+To complement MAE, we use the \emph{Earth Mover's Distance (EMD)} between the normalized histograms of the timestamps grouped by day/hour in the ground-truth and the generated logs.
+The EMD between two histograms, H1 and H2, is the minimum number of units that need to be added, removed, or transferred across columns in H1 to transform it into H2.
 The EMD is zero if the observed distributions in the two logs are identical, and it tends to one the more they differ.